Virus 'swallowing' people in India; crematoriums overwhelmed - WTMJ

 Burial grounds in the capital New Delhi are running out of space.
 Bright, glowing funeral pyres light up the night sky in other badly hit cities.

 In the central city of Bhopal, some crematoriums have increased their capacity from dozens of pyres to more than 50.
-Yet officials say there are still hours-long waits.
+Yet there are still hours-long waits.

 At the city’s Bhadbhada Vishram Ghat crematorium, workers said they cremated more than 110 people on Saturday, even as government figures in the entire city of 1.8 million put the total number of virus deaths at just 10.